sentclose/sentc-docs/docs/src/guide/group.md

 - user in department groups (hr, marketing, development)
 - resources like customer, employee data, devops secrets
 - let dev manager access group employee data and devops secrets and marketing access customer.
 - Inside each department group there are multiple child groups for each sub department.
-If the manger is in the parent group, he/she can access every sub group
+If the manger is in the parent group, he/she can access every subgroup

 The recommended approach is to use normal groups for user and connected groups for resources.